chuks007/pdsnd_github/README.md

 Bike sharing data analysis

 ### Description
-This project performs descriptive analysis on a bike sharing dataset
+This project performs descriptive analysis on a bike sharing dataset.
+Statistic like most frequent stations and most common birth year were computed.

 ### Files used
 chicago.csv